- Spacious, flexible cabin

 The 2020 Honda Fit is well-equipped for the money but start shopping at the Sport.

 The Fit comes in LX, Sport, EX and EX-L trims, ranging from about $17,000 to $22,000.
-LX models get a 6-speed manual transmission, power windows, and a 5.0-inch touchscreen with Bluetooth and USB connections.
+LX models get a 6-speed manual transmission, power windows, and a 5.0-inch display for audio with Bluetooth and USB connections.
 Automatic emergency braking costs extra.

-We’d start shopping with the Sport model, however, as it includes racy black wheels and trim, unique interior styling, a bigger touchscreen that includes Apple CarPlay and Android Auto, and the option for active safety features with the automatic transmission.
+We’d start shopping with the Sport model, however, as it includes racy black wheels and trim, unique interior styling, a bigger touchscreen that includes Apple CarPlay and Android Auto compatibility, and the option for active safety features with the automatic transmission.

 EX models get those active safety features as standard as well as keyless entry, a power moonroof, and more, while the top-tier EX-L gets options such as heated front seats and leather upholstery.